dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_six.rst

 Repositories and Tools
 ----------------------

-Dagster is a not just a programming model for pipeliens, it is also a platform for tool-building.
+Dagster is a not just a programming model for pipelines, it is also a platform for tool-building.
 Included within dagster is a CLI tool, the first tool you'll use to interact with pipelines.